wentam/bottom-bracket/notes/misc.md

     * You could define a different implementation (e.g vectorized when possible) of your function at compile-time depending on your params
     * You could make the function "return" at compile-time in some cases, skipping runtime execution altogether.
     * This gives you the ability to optimize stuff like crazy without too much compile-time magic and complex aliasing rules.
 (Are they an alias?
 Do it the slow way.
 Else vectorize.)
+* On our way towards C, we could make a stop at a "homoiconic C with macros" level, still using BB structures.
+It would be a useful language.